-Thursday, a sleek Bombardier CRJ-700 jet descended from a blue sky dotted with puffy white clouds for a smooth landing on the runway, heralding the on-time arrival of the world’s largest airline.
+On Thursday, a sleek Bombardier CRJ-700 jet descended from a blue sky dotted with puffy white clouds for a smooth landing on the runway, heralding the on-time arrival for one of the world’s largest airlines.
 The once-daily nonstop flights are operated by Skywest Airlines as American Eagle.

 American is not the first major carrier offering daily service out of the Sonoma County airport, where Alaska Airlines already offers between seven and 10 daily flights, depending on the season.